ozos/robotcar-arduino/README.md

 #Robotcar-Arduino

-Control a robot car using Arduino board over bluetooth.
+This project allows to control a robot car using Arduino board over bluetooth.

 **How to use:**